Indianapolis Firefighters partner with Citizens Energy Group in “Badges for Burn Camp” Hydrant project

 Project gives back to burn survivors and community

 The Indianapolis Fire Department once again teamed up with Citizens Energy Group to paint the town teal and raise money for a good cause.
-IFD Recruits from class 86 spent this morning, Saturday May 15, cleaning and re-painting Citizens-owned hydrants in the IFD Service District.
+IFD Recruits from Class #88 spent this morning, Sunday July 30, cleaning and re-painting Citizens-owned hydrants in the IFD Service District.
 Assistance was provided by several Citizens’ employees in the Water Distribution area under the supervision of Paul Dicken, Citizens’ Director of Water Distribution.

 The day began at 8:00 am with the staging area at IFD Headquarters located at 955 Ft.
 Wayne Ave.
 Citizens provided all of the paint, brushes and supplies needed from their current inventory and comes at no cost to either the department, taxpayers or customers.
 Citizens identified 300 hydrants for today’s event.
 The 55 member class was divided into 26 teams and assigned pre-selected hydrants to complete.
-Several of the teams were joined along the way by Chief Malone who stepped up to help.
-The day ended at 12:00 noon.
+Several of the teams were joined along the way by Chief Malone, Training Chief Sam Kraeszig and Training Captain Tony Petro who stepped up to help.
+The day ended at 12:00 PM.

 “Badges for Burn Camp” raises money to send burn survivors to Hoosier Burn Camp.
-This is the 6th hydrant painting event since the inaugural occurred in 2015 with 2020 COVID restrictions putting last year’s event on pause.
-The first 5, have raised close to $40,000, which has since been donated to Hoosier Burn Camp, on behalf of IFD, through the Citizens Energy partnership.
+This is the 7th hydrant painting event since the inaugural occurred in 2015.
+The first 6 efforts, have raised $50,000, which has since been donated to Hoosier Burn Camp, on behalf of IFD, through the Citizens Energy partnership.
 It is unclear yet, how much this year’s donation will be for the IFD recruits efforts.

 “We are excited about the opportunity to provide IFD with a fundraising mechanism that will ultimately pay the way for a child to attend Hoosier Burn Camp said Jeff Willman,” Citizens Vice President of Water Operations.
 “At Citizens, we know the importance of home heating safety and fire prevention.
 That is why it’s imperative that we make sure our hydrants are working properly and highly visible so firefighters can do their jobs effectively.”